awsdocs/aws-organizations-docs/doc_source/orgs_best-practices_mgmt-acct.md

 + Use a hardware\-based device that does not rely on a battery to generate the one\-time password \(OTP\)\.
 This approach helps ensure that the MFA is impossible to duplicate and isn't subject to battery fade risks while in long\-term storage\.
   + If you do decide to use a battery\-based MFA, be sure to add processes to check the device periodically, and replace it when the expiry date approaches\.
   + Create a plan to handle the logistics of needing to maintain 24/7 access to the token in case it is needed\.
-+ We strongly recommend that you ***don't*** re\-use that physical MFA for any other purpose than protecting this master account\.
++ We strongly recommend that you ***don't*** re\-use that physical MFA for any other purpose than protecting this management account\.
 If you reuse the physical MFA, it can create both operational confusion and unnecessary exposure of the MFA\.
 + Store the MFA device according to your information security policy but ***not*** in the same place as the associated password for the root user\.
 Make sure that the process to access the password and the process to access the MFA require different access to different resources \(people, data, and tools\)\.
 + Any access of the MFA device or its storage location should be logged and monitored\.